Your #1 Source For The Perfect Words

 Never forget that your domain name is as valuable as your brand.
 In many ways they are one and the same.
 Don't wait for someone to infringe on your brand to protect yourself.
 If you are pitted against a Google or an Apple, the battle is pretty much over before it starts.

-If only the two companies had protected themselves and their brand early; the most famous video site on the Internet would be named something other than YouTube, Apple would not have a product called iTunes, and two small companies would not find themselves in a David and Goliath battle for their corporate identities.
+If only the two companies had protected themselves and their brand early; the most famous video site on the Internet would be named something other than YouTube, Apple would not have a product called iTunes, and two small companies would not have found themselves in a David and Goliath battle for their corporate identities.